ImTheGoobie/DisableBedrockSuspension/README.md

 # DisableBedrockSuspension

 This small C program will prevent the UWP App Suspension that Minecraft: Bedrock Edition suffers from.
+Just simply add it to your startup folder and profit!

 You can download the executable from [here](https://github.com/ImTheGoobie/DisableBedrockSuspension/releases/tag/release) or build from source using gcc: